AntonC9018/Dungeon-Hopper-Docs/docs/chains.md

 ### Overview

-Chain templates are a way of planning out a standart structure of a set of chains.
+Chain templates offer a way of planning out a standart structure of a set of chains.

 ### Example